CurveDocs/curve-resources/docs/en/risks-security/risks/lending.md

 Curve Lending is designed to minimize the risk of bad debt through over-collateralization and the LLAMMA liquidation algorithm.
 While over-collateralization and the LLAMMA algorithm act as risk mitigation tools, they do not fully insulate Lenders from the inherent risks associated with Curve Lending and assets in its markets, including smart contract vulnerabilities, market volatility, failures in economic models, and regulatory challenges that threaten product viability.
 Lenders are advised to understand their exposure to risks associated with the collateral asset in Vaults they choose to interact with and appreciate the possibility of experiencing partial or total loss.

 ---

 ## **crvUSD Risks**

 Users should be mindful of risks associated with exposure to the crvUSD stablecoin:

 * Investing in crvUSD carries inherent risks that could lead to partial or complete loss of your investment due to its experimental nature.
-You are responsible for understanding the risks of buying, selling, and using crvUSD and its infrastructure.
+You are responsible for understanding the risks of buying, selling, and using crvUSD and its infrastructure
 * The value of crvUSD can fluctuate due to stablecoin market volatility or rapid changes in the liquidity of the stablecoin.
 * crvUSD is exclusively issued by smart contracts, without an intermediary.
 However, the parameters that ensure the proper operation of the crvUSD infrastructure are subject to updates approved by Curve DAO.
 Users must stay informed about any parameter changes in the stablecoin infrastructure.
 * crvUSD is not recognized as legal tender by any authority and is not guaranteed to be accepted for payments, subject to changing regulatory landscapes which may affect its legality and utility.